August 27, 2011

 Postfix smarthost with SMTP authentication

-Problem I’m facing is that emails from my Debian box is not sent outside of my local network.
-Glad I found the solution and here is how to go about it.
-This solution applies to following issues
+The problem I’m facing is that emails from my Debian box are not sent outside of my local network.
+Glad I found the solution, and here is how to go about it.
+This solution applies to the following issues

 Assumptions:

-Debian/Ubuntu package Exim4 as the default MTA (Mail Transfer Agent) since I’m not a full time administrator I prefer quick, easy, understandable & secure solution and found Postfix as quick win.
-First thing to do is to uninstall Exim4 and install Postfix below is one way to go about it using apt.
+Debian/Ubuntu package Exim4 as the default MTA (Mail Transfer Agent), since I’m not a full-time administrator, I prefer a quick, easy, understandable, & secure solution and found Postfix as a quick win.
+First thing to do is to uninstall Exim4 and install Postfix.
+Below is one way to go about it using apt.

-# if you are not sure drop --purge of the command.
+# if you are not sure, drop --purge from the command.

 $ sudo apt-get remove --purge exim4 exim4-base exim4-config exim4-daemon-light`